csuhta/inquisition-perks/readme.txt

   more important if you are playing on hard or nightmare difficulty.

 — Poor
-  These perks are really narrow or give you poor items and you can't afford to waste points on them.
+  These perks are really narrow, or give you boring items and you can't afford to waste points on them.

 ------------------------------------------------------------------------------+